1N-i/1N-i/README.md

 ## 🖥️ How I started:
 - Used some Game Maker at 2022
 - Started seeing Python at april/2025
-- Begin seeing Front-End at february/2026
+- Front-End at february/2026
+- And React at august/2026

 ## 📊 GitHub Stats